elasticpath/html5-reference-storefront/documentation/extending.md

 **tmpl.models.js**

-The model represents a set of Cortex API data and contains the logic to Create Read Update Delete this data.
+The model represents a set of Cortex API data and contains the logic to Create Read Update and Delete the data.
-Models extend Backbone Model: <code> var tmplModel = Backbone.Model.extend({</code>.
+Models extend Backbone.model.
-<a href="http://http://backbonejs.org/#Model">Backbone.Model</a> provides a basic set of functionality for managing changes in your models.
+<a href="http://http://backbonejs.org/#Model">Backbone.Model</a> provides a basic set of functionality for managing changes in your models, such as <code>Backbone.model.fetch</code>.
+ <code>fetch</code> uses the model's <code>url:</code>'s parameters to determine where the model's data is located.
+The module's controller calls <code>fetch</code> when the model is instantiated.

+<code>base.cortex.controller.js</base>

 ```js
 define(function (require) {